 4.2 Birth Fathers Who Acquire Parental Responsibility

-As with the mother and birth father without PR, the father's extended family have the same legal position, i.e. it is at the discretion of the Local Authority as to whether contacting them is appropriate.
+As with the mother and birth father without Parental Responsibility, the father's extended family have the same legal position, i.e. it is at the discretion of the Local Authority as to whether contacting them is appropriate.
 (See Important Note in Section 3, Counselling).

 5. Consent and Competency

 The Local Authority as the Adoption Agency must be sure that the parent or the guardian is competent to give consent.